Text and photos:

 Once Mr Adam the butcher has taken a gulp of cold wine spritzer from his "Dubbeglas", he holds the vessel out to me.
 That's how things are done here.
 It's share and share alike once the sausages are made.
 This is every bit as true for the sausages as it is for the refreshing Riesling from the vineyards on the slopes nearby, which is just as much a vital accompaniment to the sausage as a slice of good farmhouse bread.
 Anyone who wants to get to the bottom of the sausage culture of the Palatinate first needs to know about its "home slaughtering" tradition, from where the majority of the familiar specialities originate.

-Almost everyone had a pig in the barn in those days – or so I learn as we sit in the butcher's parlour later on to look at old photos of butchers' feasts in the village.
-For a long time, there wasn't any proper industry here.
-People in those days were farming folk and home slaughtering subsequently has a long tradition in the region's villages.
+Almost everyone had a pig in the barn in those days and for a long time, there wasn't any proper industry here.
+That's what I discover later on as we sit in the butcher's parlour to look at old photos of butchers' feasts in the village.
+People in those days were farming folk and home slaughtering has a long tradition in the region's villages.
 Once the pigs had been fattened up enough – usually in winter – they would be slaughtered.
 Of course, not just anyone was allowed to kill a pig, meaning that butchers were always kept busy in the slaughtering months – essentially any with the letter "R" in the name.
-The butchers' feasts were not just an excuse for filling pantries and hungry bellies, however, but also an occasion for getting together – whether as a family or a village community.
+However, he butchers' feasts were not just an excuse for filling pantries and hungry bellies but also an occasion for getting together – whether as a family or a village community.
 Everything was done together, from slaughtering and making the sausages through to laughing, drinking and "having a good knees-up" as Mr Adam recalls, his eyes gleaming.
 He doesn't get asked to slaughter so often nowadays, however.
 Although somewhat diminished, the tradition is still upheld.
 These days, it's mostly associations and private individuals (but also the occasional winemaker) who send invitations to come and try the "Metzelsupp", the name given to the traditional broth cooked in the sausage pot with a hearty portion of meat added.
 It's just as much a part of the butchers' feast as sharing wine from the "Dubbeglas".

 The piece I'm eating melts in the mouth.
 It is tender with an intense flavour and a wonderfully savoury aroma.
 "I honestly have no idea," I reply.
 The list of ingredients is surprising.
 What I just ate was "Bäcksche", "Schniffl" and "Bauch", as the butcher explains in the local dialect: in other words, pork cheek, snout and diaphragm.
 In a time where many diners only eat pork fillet and chops, these parts of the animal are hardly remembered at all.
 However, they are uncommonly tasty and have always been used as a base for a multitude of home-cooked specialities.
 The much-vaunted motto "nose to tail", which is the watchword of so many ambitious gourmet chefs at the moment, seems to be something of a given to those working in a traditional Palatine sausage kitchen.
 That's the way it's always been done here.
 Without "nose to tail", there wouldn't be such a rich tradition of sausage-making in the Palatinate.